Gerbil1511/BrightFuturesProject/README.md

 #### Navigation, Links and Hero Section

-This site needed the navigation to be easy and clear therefore Bootstrap navigation bars was the perfect choice for this.
+All users require the navigation to be clear and simple to follow and, therefore Bootstrap navigation bars was the perfect choice for this.
+The navigation bar is fixed at all times on every section and every page.
+Links are all connected and open in a new page.
+Each page has a striking hero section that to appeal to users.

 #### Bootstrap Cards

-Utilised Bootsrap cards in many areas of the information sections and resources as it ensured that the information was displayed clearly and neatly making it appealing to the user.
+I utilised Bootsrap cards throughout the information sections and resources, as it ensured that the information was displayed clearly and cleanly making it easy to navigate and appealing to the user.

 #### Book a talk/Volunteer Section

-Opted to create a new fresh page as opposed to a modal to ensure that validation of input fields was possible on submit button.
-It didn't seem to work correctly in teh modal format.
+I opted to create a new fresh page for the form as opposed to a modal to ensure that validation of input fields was possible on submit button.
+It didn't seem to work correctly in the modal format and accepted blank fields.
+The form is also responsive across all devices.

 #### Footer

-Utilised the Bootstrap 5.3 footer
+Utilised the Bootstrap 5.3 footer and added the logo as a link to ensure that users could navigate to the top of the page from here.
+Ensured that social links were also available. the responisvity of the footer works correctly across all devices.

 <hr>